 What do learners need to learn?
-The communication channels available within the organisation and when they should be used considering policies that should be followed, (e.g., house style, IT policy).
-Skills EC2 DC1 DC3 How organisations use internal communication channels in line with organisational policies and procedures.
+Skills The communication channels available within the organisation and when they EC2 should be used considering policies that should be followed, (e.g., house style, IT policy).
+DC1 11 policy).
+DC3 How organisations use internal communication channels in line with organisational policies and procedures.
 How organisations use external communication channels in line with organisational policies and procedures.